 "Dismantling the narcotics trade is difficult and dangerous work, and I thank our numerous partners for helping end the flood of illegal drugs into our county," Donnelly said in a statement.

-Holmes pleaded not guilty Wednesday to acting as major drug trafficker, two counts of first-degree attempted criminal possession of a controlled substance, as well as second- and fourth-degree conspiracy.
+Holmes pleaded not guilty Wednesday to acting as major drug trafficker, two counts of first-degree attempted criminal possession of a controlled substance, second- and fourth-degree conspiracy.
 If convicted of the top charge he faces a potential maximum of 25 years to life in prison.

 Lewis faces two counts of attempted criminal possession of a controlled substance, second- and fourth-degree conspiracy, and second- and fourth-degree criminal facilitation.
 She also pleaded not guilty and faces a potential maximum of 20 years in prison if convicted of the top charge.

-A source at SiriusXM told 1010WINS on Friday that Holmes, "who was a part-time independent contractor," "was suspended effective immediately."
+A source told 1010WINS on Friday that Holmes, "who was a part-time independent contractor" at SiriusXM, "was suspended effective immediately."